NickHeap2/vscode-ant/README.md

 * `ant.executable`: the executable for ant.
 Default is ant.
 * `ant.home`: if set will set ANT_HOME env in terminal to this value.
 Default is blank.
 * `ant.sortTargetsAlphabetically`: should the targets be sorted alphabetically by default?
 Default is true.
-* `ant.envVars`: file name to load env vars from to pass to ant.
+* `ant.envVarsFile`: file name to load env vars from to pass to ant.
 Default is build.env.

 ## Known Issues